canonical/k8s-snap/docs/src/snap/howto/ceph.md

 ## Configure ceph-csi

-Ceph CSI is the CSI driver for Ceph.
+Ceph CSI is the Container Storage Interface (CSI) driver for Ceph.
 With Ceph CSI, Kubernetes will be able to accomplish tasks related to your Ceph cluster (like attaching volumes to workloads.)

 Create a user for Kubernetes and ceph-csi.